Public Sector Investment Facility

 PIF projects must be economically, socially and ecologically sustainable and compatible with the target country's national development programmes.
-The instrument is used to fund investments that support the target countries' activities toward achieving the sustainable development goals of the UN (Agenda 2030).
+The instrument is used to fund investments that support the target countries' efforts to achieve the UN Sustainable Development Goals (Agenda 2030).

 Support can be given for investments focusing on, for example, the social, water supply, energy, cleantech or other sectors suitable for development cooperation.
-Projects must be compatible with Finland’s development policies (incl. guidelines on human rights and the results-based approach).
+The projects must be in line with Finland’s development policy guidelines (including guidelines on human rights-based and results-based approaches).

-In the preliminary preparation stage, the project idea and basic information can be presented to the Ministry for Foreign Affairs as a so-called concept paper.
-The paper may come from either a Finnish company interested in implementing the project, a public sector party in the target country, a financial institution interested in funding the project, or a company based in a third-party country.
+In the preliminary stage, the project idea and basic information can be presented to the Ministry for Foreign Affairs on a so-called concept paper.
+Concept papers can be submitted by Finnish businesses interested in implementing of a project, public sector actors in the target country, financial institutions interested in funding a project, or businesses operating in the target country or a third country.

-The exporter or credit institution delivers an application for buyer credit guarantee to Finnvera.
-The application and information on buyer credit guarantee are available on the Finnvera website.
+The exporter or credit institution submits an application for buyer credit guarantee to Finnvera.
+The application form and information on buyer credit guarantees are available on Finnvera’s website(Link to another website.).

 The Ministry for Foreign Affairs evaluates the project's viability, supervises the procurement procedure and makes the decision on granting PIF funding.
 Credit risks are guaranteed by Finnvera.

-Questions and answers about the Public Sector Investment Facility (PIF) for developing countries
+Questions and answers on the Public Sector Investment Facility (PIF) for developing countries

-A round of comments will be arranged twice a year for concept papers regarding the new instrument.
-This means companies will know early on whether their project is suitable for PIF funding.
+A consultation round is organised at least once a year for concept papers submitted under the instrument.
+This ensures that businesses will be informed at an early stage if their project is eligible for PIF funding.

-The maximum share of construction expenses has been set at 20 per cent in PIF projects.
-The minimum level of funding for boosting capacity and ensuring the overall sustainability of the investment has been raised to 10 per cent.
+The maximum share of construction costs has been set at 20 per cent.
+The minimum level of funding for capacity building and ensuring the overall sustainability of investments has been raised to 10 per cent.

-The maximum level set for construction expenses will reduce the risk of corruption in local subcontracting, while the minimum funding for capacity strengthening will improve the long-term sustainability of investments.
+The maximum level set for construction costs reduces the risk of corruption in local subcontracting, while the minimum funding for capacity building improves the long-term sustainability of investments.

-What does the involvement of Finnish competence mean in connection with PIF projects?
+What is meant by Finnish competence in connection with PIF projects?

-PIF projects will be funded with loans granted by commercial banks to the administrations of developing countries.
-Owing to transaction costs, banks do not grant loans under 5 million euros, which thus defines the minimum size of projects.
-The budget of the Ministry for Foreign Affairs, in turn, sets the maximum size at some 30 million euros.
+PIF projects are funded through loans granted by commercial banks to the administrations of the developing country in question.
+Due to transaction costs, banks do not grant loans of less than EUR 10 million, which therefore sets a lower limit for the projects.
+The budget of the Ministry for Foreign Affairs, for its part, sets the upper limit at approximately EUR 30 million.